 That's hard to say.
 There are so many great places in the world.
 The world is too beautiful to have to settle somewhere forever.
 A dream would be to be able to travel the world in a motorhome at some point.

 What do you enjoy most about your job?

 The variety and the new responsibility, which is completely different than in my previous activities.
 The challenge and the new environment - Lake Constance is really fantastic.
 It is interesting to experience everything in this way.
 But above all, I think the possible further development I can make here is great.
 Out of aviation, into space travel.
 That's exciting.
 There aren't many vacancies like this to fill, I don't often get the chance to take one.

 What are the challenges in your job?

-The A320 in Hamburg is a model that has been built for a long time.
-That's why the sale of the A320 is going so well.
-There is nothing new.
+The A320 in Hamburg is a model that has been built for a very long time.
+That's why sales of the A320 are going so well.
+There's nothing new there.
 All "teething troubles" have been cured, the model is solid and there are no more disturbing factors.
-This is quite different here at Defence & Space and especially in this project.
-It's a new project, a prototype construction, nobody knows what to expect and sometimes you have to react spontaneously.
-The responsibility is also quite different, because up to this point I was the only person who was present for quality management in the JUICE project.
-That is a very different responsibility that I have here.
+That's quite different here at Defence & Space and especially in this project.
+We' re talking about building a prototype, so no one knows exactly what's coming up, so we have to react spontaneously in certain situations.
+This is a completely different responsibility I carry here, because up to this point I am the only person present for JUICE quality management.

 What was the best decision in your career?

 To have gone to Toulouse for Airbus Germany in 2008.
 Taking the professional step to France was my best professional decision.
 Out of maintenance and into quality assurance.